 - This event has passed.

-Experience the Sardine Run Ocean Safari, an event of spectacular proportions during winter on the South African coastline.
+Experience the Sardine Run on the Wild Coast, an event of spectacular proportions during winter on the South African coastline.
 This time of year is right in the middle of two migrations; shoals of sardines and pods of humpback whales.
-Tonnes of sardines are moving north to spawn, closely followed by their predators, namely dolphins, gannets and sharks.
+Tonnes of sardines, and other baitfish, are moving north to spawn, closely followed by their predators.
 At the same time, pods of humpback whales are migrating north to warmer waters to give birth.
 Nature and wildlife enthusiasts as well as photographers will get a chance to capture ocean wildlife as never imagined.
 Yoga lovers will be guided twice daily for sunrise and sunset yoga sessions overlooking the bay.
-All this set in the beautiful rolling hills and rural african landscape of Mdumbi, Wildcoast.
+All this set in the beautiful rolling hills and rural African landscape of Mdumbi, Wildcoast.

 - All meals